-Deck / Patio Permit Requirements in Trion, GA
+Deck Permit Requirements in Trion, GA

 Town of Trion issues building permits within town limits.
 Mark Askew is the town Building Inspector (706-734-3665).
 Town Hall main line: 706-734-2332.
 Georgia mandates the 2018 IRC statewide via O.C.G.A.
 8-2-20 and DCA Rule 110-11-1-.25.
 No published online fee schedule, contact the inspector for fees.
 State licenses required for electrical, plumbing, HVAC contractors (O.C.G.A.
 43-14) and general contractors on jobs over $2,500 (O.C.G.A.
 43-41).

-By Joey, Founder · Last verified April 14, 2026 · How we research →
+By Joey, Founder · Last verified April 23, 2026 · How we research →

-When you don’t need a permit
+When you don’t need a Deck permit

 A freestanding deck not more than 30 inches above grade and not exceeding 200 sq ft is generally exempt from a building permit under 2018 IRC R105.2.

-When you do need a permit
+When you need a Deck permit

 Attached decks require a building permit because the ledger board attachment affects the dwelling structure.
 Plans showing ledger flashing, joist hangers, footings, and guard requirements (IRC R312) are typically required.